MileHacker Logo

 Photo Opportunity Tip

-For landscape photography, consider shooting during the dawn or dusk to capture the soft, warm light.
+For taking pictures of landscapes, consider shooting during the dawn or dusk to get a photo of the soft, warm light.

 For city scenes, the bustling activity of the central market provides dynamic subjects.